 Psi Chi: The International Honor Society in Psychology

 The Counseling Psychology Department has its own chapter of Psi Chi.
-Many of our school psychology students are active members and committed to excellence in scholarship social responsibility.
+Many of our school psychology students are active members and committed to excellence in scholarship and social responsibility.
 A Psi Chi student member, Anastasia Shilovskaya, recently particpated in mission work (along side teens and youth leaders from a suburban church, including Psi Chi chapter faculty chair, Susan Edgar-Smith, Ph.D.) at a Philadelphia women and children’s transitional housing residence that involved landscaping and some heavy lifting!

 “I have never thought that volunteer work could feel so uplifting.
 Watching high school youth selflessly dive into making the grounds of Wayne Hall safe and attractive proved to be inspiring.
 Combining my passion for gardening with the good company of youth and their leaders turned into a productive and fun day of mission work.
 I will definitely do it again!” - Anastasia Shilovskaya, Psi Chi student member